 archival description practices, reparative description, and identity descriptions.

-Article 19 of the Universal Declaration of Human Rights (UDHR) grants individuals the freedom of opinion and expression (United Nations, 1948).
-This right is commonly interpreted to include the right to information access (Dyson & Schellenberg, 2017; Mathiesen, 2014; Sturges & Gastinger, 2010).
+Information access (Dyson & Schellenberg, 2017; Mathiesen, 2014; Sturges & Gastinger, 2010; United Nations, 1948) and access to cultural heritage (Human Rights Council, 2022) are human rights.
 Mathiesen (2014) argues that a "person has access to information when [they have] the freedom or opportunity to obtain, make use of, and benefit from that information" (p.
 607).

-But information access is not a practically accessible right for all.
-While trained (academic) researchers might not notice such an impediment, those without specific archival training might have difficulty navigating—either physically or digitally—archival offerings or understanding descriptive documents (Weiner et al., 2015).
-Many societies' collective knowledge and information is stored in archival records; if users cannot fully access archival information, they cannot fully exercise their right to information access.
+But information access and access to cultural heritage are not practically attainable rights for all.
+While trained (academic) researchers might not notice such impediments, those without specific archival training might have difficulty navigating—either physically or digitally—archival offerings or understanding descriptive documents (Weiner et al., 2015).
+Many societies' collective knowledge and information is stored in archival records; if users cannot fully access archival information, they cannot fully exercise their rights to information access or cultural heritage.

-My goal is to increase information access for Disabled users (especially those whose disabilities are visual, cognitive, or audial), as well as music researchers and those who do not read academic English.
-By increasing the accessibility of archival materials for these populations, information access will also increase for new and existing users, because those materials will be easier to find, to use, and to read.
+My goal is to increase information access and access to cultural heritage for Disabled users (especially those whose disabilities are visual, cognitive, or audial), as well as music researchers and those who do not read academic English.
+By increasing the accessibility of archival materials for these populations, information access and access to cultural heritage will also increase for new and existing users, because those materials will be easier to find, to use, and to read.

 To increase their accessibility, I have identified three metrics by which to evaluate online music archival records: discoverability, usability, and readability (DUR).
 Each of these metrics, in my thinking, falls under the broad umbrella of accessibility.
 Using the framing Mathiesen (2014) provides, the combination of discoverability and usability ensures that users can obtain and use it; readability partly ensures users can use it and partly ensures they can benefit from it.